miritoledano/miriToledano325/README.md

 ### 🌟 Profile
-B.Sc. in Software Engineering with in-depth knowledge of multiple programming languages.
-Highly self-motivated and eager to learn, with excellent time management and teamwork skills.
+Enthusiastic Full Stack Developer with extensive knowledge of multiple programming languages and technologies.
+Highly self-motivated and eager to learn, with exceptional time management and teamwork skills.
+Proven ability to design and implement complex web applications efficiently, while adapting to new challenges and technologies.

 ---

 ### 💼 Professional Experience
 - **Full Stack Web Developer**
-  - Contact: 0548553246
+  - Phone: 0548553246
   - Email: mt0548553246@gmail.com

 ---